-Nano-sized drug particles to expand HIV treatment furtherApril 9th, 2014 in HIV & AIDS /
+Nano-sized drug particles to expand HIV treatment furtherApril 9, 2014 in Medicine & Health / HIV & AIDS

 Research at the University of Liverpool could benefit millions of HIV patients in developing countries through a nano-technology programme aimed at making drug treatment more effective.

 The Liverpool programme to date has focused on developing nano-sized particles of antiretroviral drugs to increase their stability and absorption.
 However, a significant number of HIV treatments are not compatible with current technologies.